 Admission to the Bachelor of Fine Arts

 Michigan State University’s Department of Theatre offers BFA degrees in Acting, Design, Stage Management.
-On this page you will find information about how to audition/interview for the BFA in Acting, how to audition/interview for the Minor in Musical Theatre Program, and how to interview for the BFA in Design.
-For admission to the BFA in Stage Management, contact Tina Newhauser.
+On this page you will find information about how to audition/interview for the BFA in Acting, and how to interview for the BFA in Design and BFA in Stage Management.

 At the auditions and interviews, you will be considered for specific scholarships and entrance to the BFA program.
 In order to receive a scholarship you must have been accepted to MSU by the date outlined on your scholarship notification.

 Michigan State University’s Department of Theatre looks for students that display potential for a professional acting career in theatre, film, television, and other media.
 We seek students that are enterprising, self-driven, innovative, imaginative, and prepared to shape the future of this profession.

 Our “School of Choice” approach supports actors that possess a versatile skill set by providing multiple pathways to achievement while taking advantage of all that MSU has to offer.
 For more information about the program, click here: BFA in Acting for Stage Screen and New Media.

 Admission to the BFA in Acting for Stage, Screen, and New Media* is competitive and by audition only.
 There are now three ways to audition:

 In-person auditions for the 2024-2025 academic year will be held on February 3 and February 17, 2024 on MSU’s campus.
 These auditions are open to incoming freshmen, transfer students, and current MSU students.
 To sign up for a slot, please click the “How to Audition” tab below.